 Somewhere on a road trip I always listen to Xavier Rudd.
 He sings about freedom and country, and being unburdened by life, so it’s no surprise really.
 He played in the car as we drove this morning and the music had me ruminating on my travel preferences.

 For many who like to hit the road in remote Australia the camaraderie of fellow travellers is something they seek.
-I’m not one of them; solitude is what I seek.
+Though I love a chat with a like minded stranger, I’m not one of them; solitude is what I seek.
 I like to camp to get back to nature and if I can be far away from people that’s my preference.
 It’s here in these middle-of-nowhere campsites that I relax; by campfire, by starlight, by early morning light and glowing sunsets.
 I’m not a caravan park kind of girl.

 Some of my friends don’t understand my love of camping, they see it as uncomfortable and difficult.
 But for me, it’s a necessary reset, a reminder of how simple life can be: sleep, eat, move, relax, repeat.
 It’s not to say it isn’t hard work at times, but it gives reward in equal measure.